On This Page

 Can I Sue for Tinnitus or Hearing Loss Caused by Defective 3M Earplugs?

 If you used 3M Dual-Ended Combat Arms Earplugs while in the military and now suffer from tinnitus or hearing loss, contact Thomas J. Henry immediately.
 For the past 25 years, our experienced product liability attorneys have handled a multitude of defective product cases and have litigated against some of the largest companies in the world.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston serving clients across Texas and nationwide.
 Our extensive legal and financial resources allow us to provide our clients with truly dynamic legal representation.

-Let us help you recover the compensation you are entitled to.
+Let us help you recover the compensation you are entitled to with our 3M military earplugs lawsuit lawyers.